Contents

 Inspectors need to have an up-to-date checklist for every type of inspection that they’re responsible for.
 Checklists help to:

 Keep Track of Updates.
-While inspectors need to be educated about ordinances and standards, providing an accurate checklist ensures that the most updated and relevant information is always at their fingertips.
+Rules and regulations change regularly.
+An accurate checklist ensures that the most updated and relevant information is always at inspectors’ fingertips.

 Ensure Compliance.
-Standards vary between industries and are always being updated.
-Ensuring local businesses and property owners are in compliance requires detail and consistent communication.
+Standards vary between industries.
+Ensuring local businesses and property owners are in compliance requires a lot of attention to detail.

 Best Practices for Checklists

 - Use digital platforms to manage and distribute checklists.
-Digital checklists can be easily updated and shared so all inspectors have access to the most current information.
+Digital checklists can be easily updated and shared.
+That way all inspectors have access to the most current information.

-- Gather feedback from your inspection team on existing checklists.
-Their on-the-ground insights can help identify gaps and areas for improvement.
+- Get feedback from your inspection team on existing checklists.
+Their on-the-ground insights can help you find gaps and areas for improvement.

 - Regularly review and update checklists to reflect the latest codes and regulations.
 An outdated checklist can lead to missed compliance issues—which in turn can lead to lost revenue for businesses.

-- MCCi Permitting makes it easy to create, edit, and duplicate checklists for all the functions your department is responsible for.
+- MCCi Community Development makes it easy to create, edit, and duplicate checklists for all the inspections your department is responsible for.
 Once checklists are created, inspectors can use them in the field from their mobile devices.

 2. Plan and Schedule Effectively

 Use Scheduling Tools.
 With our calendar integration, businesses or individuals can schedule inspections directly onto the inspector’s calendar.
-Alternatively, you can allow them to pick a window for their inspection, and have inspectors plan the exact schedule.
+Don’t love that idea?
+You can allow them to pick a window for their inspection, and inspectors can plan the exact schedule.
 For unannounced visits like food safety inspections, the back office or the inspector can schedule without sending an alert to the business.

-Incorporate Buffer Time.
+Include Buffer Time.
 Inspectors can run into delays like traffic or an inspection that’s more complex than expected.
-Planning for the unexpected helps maintain the overall schedule without significant disruptions.
+Adding an extra 15-45 minutes helps maintain the overall schedule with fewer disruptions.

 Pre-Plan Inspection Routes.
-Our integration with mapping platforms enables inspectors to easily map their route for the day and visualize what will require the least amount of driving.
+Inspectors can use our integration with mapping platforms to plan their routes for the day and minimize drive time.

-Minimize Trips to the Office.
-If your inspectors currently start and end their day at the office, consider whether you can eliminate one of those trips.
-For instance, could inspectors type up the previous day’s notes first thing in the morning instead of at the end of each day?
+Cut Back on Trips to the Office.
+If your inspectors start and end their day at the office, consider whether you can eliminate one of those trips.
+Could inspectors type up the previous day’s notes first thing in the morning instead of at the end of each day?
 Better yet, digitize their schedule so they don’t have to come in the morning, and allow them to add notes digitally from the field to cut out the evening trip.
-You will find that inspectors need only come to the office once or twice a week!
+You may find that inspectors only need to come to the office once or twice a week!

 3. Include All Relevant Documentation

-It’s helpful for inspectors to have access to the following at the inspection location:
+It’s helpful for them to have access to the following at the inspection location:

 Previous Inspections.
 Has the business been inspected before, and if so, what were the results?
 This helps the inspector to identify recurring issues or track improvements.
 If it’s a re-inspection, inspectors can save time by focusing only on the areas that caused it to fail before.

 Land Use Documentation.
-Provide a visual reference that helps inspectors understand the layout and specific areas of interest or concern when it comes to protecting groundwater and other essential resources.
+Provide a visual reference that helps inspectors understand the layout and specific areas of interest.
+This helps when protecting groundwater and other resources.
 Inspectors can quickly refer to marked-up plans to make inspections more efficient.

-But it’s not always practical to print out that information and give inspectors a physical copy for each business or property they’ll visit that day.
-Ideally, inspectors can access the information in a digital format from the field.
-This can be done with an enterprise content management (ECM) system like Laserfiche.
+Ideally, inspectors can access the information digitally from the field.
+They can do this with an enterprise content management (ECM) system like Laserfiche.
 It’s best if there’s an integration between the ECM and other inspection tools to minimize time spent switching between applications.
-Inspectors can view the entire history of a property from the GovBuilt app, thanks to its integration with Laserfiche or other systems.
+Inspectors can view the entire history of a property from the MCCi app, thanks to its integration with Laserfiche or other systems.

 4. Minimize Data Entry